syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/mysql-server.md

 }
 {% endhighlight %}

-> For optimal performance, it is recommended to follow this sequence of operations(Searching, Filtering, Sorting, Aggregate, Paging and Grouping ) in the [ReadAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataAdaptor.html#Syncfusion_Blazor_DataAdaptor_ReadAsync_Syncfusion_Blazor_DataManagerRequest_System_String_) method.
+> For optimal performance, it is recommended to follow this sequence of operations(Searching, Filtering, Sorting, Aggregate and Paging  ) in the [ReadAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataAdaptor.html#Syncfusion_Blazor_DataAdaptor_ReadAsync_Syncfusion_Blazor_DataManagerRequest_System_String_) method.

 ### Handling CRUD operations